CynthiaLiu0805/BridgeChlorideExposurePredictor/paper/paper.md

 - **Traffic Data Sheet**:
   - All traffic data (`AADT`, `AADTT`) should be included in a single sheet, as shown in the data format above.
   - The sheet must be named `traffic`.

-# Design and development

-## Continuous integration ?

 # Acknowledgements